 Dr. Fernald currently is leading a multi-institutional, five year, $1.4 million water research project funded by the National Science Foundation.
 In addition to NMSU, partners in the study include the University of New Mexico, New Mexico Tech, Sandia National Laboratories, the New Mexico Acequia Association, and the Maxwell Museum.

-As interim director of NM WRRI, Dr. Fernald is an active member of the National Institute of Water Resources and the Universities Council on Water Resources, both nationwide water organizations.
+As director of NM WRRI, Dr. Fernald is an active member of the National Institute of Water Resources and the Universities Council on Water Resources, both nationwide water organizations.
 He also serves on the Consortium of Universities for the Advancement of Hydrologic Sciences, Inc.; the Consortium of Higher Investigations for Water and Wastewater, a regional organization; the Lower Rio Grande Water User Organization, a southern New Mexico water group; co-chairs the New Mexico-Texas Water Commission; is a member of the Paso del Norte Water Task Force, which brings together all the water entities in the Las Cruces/El Paso/ Ciudad Juarez area; the Paso del Norte Watershed Council, an environmental oriented regional group; and the newly created South Central Consortium comprised of six state water institutes in U.S. Environmental Protection Agency's Region 6.